Surya443/High-Performance-Decryption-Leveraging-Genetic-Algorithms-and-Parallel-Computing/README.md

-##Aspects to Parallelize:
+### Aspects to Parallelize:

 Parallelizing aspects like Fitness calculation,Initialization of individuals, Selection of parents, Crossover and Mutation operations can improve efficiency, performance, lead to faster convergence and speed up the optimization process

-##ALGORITHM PARALLELISM
+### ALGORITHM PARALLELISM
--[Each processor or core can independently evaluate the fitness of a subset of individuals.]
+Each processor or core can independently evaluate the fitness of a subset of individuals.
--[Different processors can independently perform selection operations.]
+Different processors can independently perform selection operations
 • Crossover- Different pairs of parents can undergo crossover concurrently.
 • Mutation- Multiple processors can perform mutation operations on